 With this credit, you can claim 20% of your of up to $10,000 of out-of-pocket costs for tuition, fees and books, for a maximum credit of $2,000 a year.
 Unlike the American Opportunity credit, this credit is not limited to undergraduate educational expenses, nor does the credit apply only to students attending at least half-time.
 You can claim the credit for yourself, your spouse or your dependent up to $2,000 per family each year.

-If you earn too much an education credit and your student has some income of his or her own, you can elect to forgo the dependency exemption and let your student file his or her own tax return and claim the credit.
+If you earn too much to claim an education credit and your student has some income of his or her own, it might pay off to forgo the dependency exemption and let your student file his or her own tax return and claim the credit.
 You have to do the math to see if the loss of the exemption costs you more or less than the credit is worth to the child.
-Even if you waive the exemption, your child can not claim it on his or her return.
+And, note that if you waive the exemption, your child can not claim it on his or her return.
+No one gets it.

 Tapping Tax-Free College Savings

 Interest earned on EE or I savings bonds issued after 1989 is tax free if the bond is used for college tuition and fee.
-For 2011, the tax break starts to phase out at a modified adjusted gross income of $105,100 for married taxpayers filing jointly and at $70,100 for single filers.
-The break disappears completely when adjusted gross income is $135,100 for couples filing jointly and $85,100 for single filers.
-(For 2012, the phase-out starts at $109,250 for married couples and $72,850 for singles.)
+For 2014, the tax break starts to phase out at a modified adjusted gross income of $113,950 for married taxpayers filing jointly and at $76,000 for single filers.
+The break disappears completely when adjusted gross income is $143,950 for couples filing jointly and $91,100 for single filers.
 The tax-free provision cannot be combined with other educational tax breaks so, for example, expenses paid with tax-free interest don't count when figuring the American Opportunity or Lifetime Learning credit.